When “Love & Light” Is Not Enough: What I Learn From Times of Conflict

 Here’s a weird thing about me: I’m fascinated with goddess energy- not so much from a religious or worship-centered place, but more so from the timeless characteristics these archetypal beings represent and how they can fuel us in everyday life.

-I can remember as a young girl being so drawn to studying Greek and Roman mythology, and later Egyptian mythology, while also being as enamored with witchcraft and sorcery as I was with the stories of Jesus Christ and ancient Hebrew prophets performing miracles of healing and such.
+I can remember as a young girl being so drawn to studying Greek and Roman mythology, and later Egyptian mythology, while also being as enamored with witchcraft and sorcery as I was with the stories of Jesus the Christ and ancient Hebrew prophets performing miracles of healing and such.
 To me, there are valuable life lessons to be found in all of these and personally I think it’s weird to accept some of them as absolute, let’s-start-a-war, capital-T Truth, but to dismiss the rest as utter nonsense or worse, as “dangerous” beliefs.

 Here’s a brief alphabetical look at my bad-ass, warrior-goddess crew.
 These are my ride-or-die, steel-core, bad-ass babes whose energy I tap into whenever I need to find my backbone and do some really hard work: